Stress At Work

 According to CIPD, only 50% of managers have undergone training to support their staff to better manage stress.

-In addition to this, out of the minority of organisations taking action to tackle absenteeism and presenteeism, only 37% of managers have been trained to spot the warning signs of either.
+In addition to this, only 37% of managers have been trained to spot the warning signs of absenteeism or presenteeism.

 It’s clear that more needs to be done to support managers in identifying and managing stress within their teams.
 One way of doing this is by offering regular training and development opportunities.

 Mental Health First Aid (MHFA) training can be vital for reducing stress at work.
-This training ensures your managers can support themselves and their co workers through times of work stress, and helps everyone manage their work demands effectively.
+MHFA training can help managers support themselves and their co-workers through periods of stress, and helps everyone manage their work effectively.

 Job security